Indicia-Team/indicia-docs/contributing/documentation-tutorial.rst

 cover dealing with merge conflicts, but there are plenty of Git resources on the web to help with that.
-In any case, if you undertake the pull and push *before* you start work, you may never need to deal with a merge conflict - Instead the administrator of the documentation will sort out any conflicts when processing your **pull request** (covered later).
+In any case, if you undertake the pull and push *before* you start work, you may never need to deal with a merge conflict - instead the administrator of the documentation will sort out any conflicts when processing your **pull request** (covered later).